HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

 ---

-## Example Detection Use Cases
+## Detection Case Studies

+This repository contains a collection of detection engineering case studies developed using Atomic Red Team attack simulations, Sysmon telemetry and Splunk Enterprise.

-Each detection includes:
+Each case study includes:

-* Attack simulation
+* Attack simulation details
+* Generated Windows and Sysmon telemetry
-* Relevant Sysmon or Windows event IDs
+* Relevant event IDs
-* Splunk detection query
+* Splunk SPL detection queries
-* Alert configuration
+* Alert creation and configuration
 * MITRE ATT&CK mapping
 * Detection tuning recommendations
-* Screenshots of generated telemetry and alert results
+* Screenshots of telemetry and alert results
+* Lessons learned and future improvements

+The objective of each case study is to demonstrate the process of transforming attacker behaviour into actionable security detections and alerts within a SIEM platform.

 ---